jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Old Philosophy vs. New Philosophy

 Techvolution is a philosophy book, but I don't directly reference past philosophies.
 Like any topic it takes some practice to read.
-However, let's have a peek and appreciate the strong beliefs of past protagonists and antagonists.
+However, I thought it might help to read a little.
 Below are two snippets from two influential philosophers.
-The passages will help explain how an antagonist can think themselves so right, when history proves them so wrong.
-I won't comment much on either passage.
-Just know both of these writers motivated generations of followers to fight to the death.
+One who hated Rousseau, and another who loved him.

 ===